hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

 Follow the instructions in [Change PuTTY private key for a saved configuration](../troubleshooting/#change-putty-private-key-for-a-saved-configuration) util item 5, then:

-1. Single click on the textbox containig the path to your private key, then select all text (push ++"Ctrl"++ + ++"a"++ ), then copy the location of the private key (push ++"Ctrl"++ + ++"c"++)
+1. Single click on the textbox containing the path to your private key, then select all text (push ++"Ctrl"++ + ++"a"++ ), then copy the location of the private key (push ++"Ctrl"++ + ++"c"++)